Teacher Education

 Prerequisite: Graduate standing.
 This course surveys the association between academic achievement and student participation in art, music, health, and physical education.
 Review research pertaining to the relationship between participation in the arts and physical education and language development, memory, creativity and learning in other subject areas.

-TCH ED 6566 Cross-Curricular Connections with Multicultural Arts, Music, Physical Education and Health: 1-2 semester hours
+TCH ED 6565T Multicultural Arts, Music, Physical Education and Health Enrichment for Teachers in Residence: 1 semester hour

 Same as ENGL 6880.
 Prerequisites: Graduate standing.
-This course is an intensive study in the writing process and the writing curriculum, designed for in-service teachers and writers interested in writing pedagogy.
-Readings of current theory and research will be related to participants' experience as writers and as teachers.
-May be repeated for credit, but no more than 6 hours may be applied toward the M.Ed; summer course offering will fulfill 6 hours.
+This course is an intensive study of the writing process and the writing curriculum, designed for in-service teachers and writers interested in writing pedagogy.
+Readings of current theory and research are explored in relation to participants' experiences as writers and as teachers.
+May be repeated for credit, but no more than 6 hours may be applied toward the M.Ed.
 This course counts toward the Graduate Certificate in the Teaching of Writing.

 TCH ED 6890 Seminar in Professional Writing for Teachers: 3 semester hours